 2. Combine dry ingredients: oats, flour, baking soda, salt, cinnamon, allspice, ginger, cloves, nutmeg, sunflower seeds, pumpkin seeds, currants, and cranberries in a large bowl.

 4. Combine wet and dry ingredients.
-It will be crumbly.
+It may be a little crumbly.

 6. Bake: Turn the oven temperature down to 350F.
 Bake for 13 minutes.
 Or until just starting to color.